FastNetMon ssh shell

 sudo systemctl status fastnetmon_ssh_shell

-After that you can access fcli interface via ssh in non interactive way:
+After this, you can access fcli interface via SSH in non non-interactive way:

 ssh flab1 -p2222 fcli show license